|

 One of Oliver's weaknesses was that he failed to train his son

 Richard sufficiently.
-Richard was appointed as Oliver's
+Richard was appointed as Oliver Cromwell's

 successor but the kid made some bad decisions and finally had to